david-drew/OV_Python_Docs/md/Model_caching_overview.md

 <pre><code>  ie = IECore()
   ie.set_config( {'CACHE_DIR' : 'path_to_cache'} )
   net = ie.read_network('sample.xml')
-  ie.load_network(network=net, device='GPU', config=cache_config)
+  ie.load_network(network=net, device_name='GPU', config=cache_config)
 </pre></code>

 With this code, if a device supports the Import/Export network capability, a cached blob is automatically created inside the path_to_cache directory `CACHE_DIR` config is set to the Core object.
-If device does not support Import/Export capability, cache is just not created and no error is thrown
+If device does not support Import/Export capability, the cache is not created and no error is thrown.

-Depending on your device, total time for loading network on application startup can be significantly reduced.
-Please also note that very first LoadNetwork (when cache is not yet created) takes slightly longer time to ‘export’ compiled blob into a cache file
+Depending on your device, the total time for loading network on application startup can be significantly reduced.
+Please also note that very first [IECore.load_network](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IECore.html#ac9a2e043d14ccfa9c6bbf626cfd69fcc) call (before the cache is created) takes a slightly longer time to ‘export’ the compiled blob to a cache file.

 ![Model Caching](https://docs.openvinotoolkit.org/latest/caching_enabled.png)